 Another idea, which involves many different scriptural references, concerns the fact that God is a Trinity.
-Also, humans are a microcosmic trinity in that we are composed of a body, a soul and the Spirit of God (see 1 Thes 5:23, 1 Jn 5:8 vulgate).
+Also, humans are a microcosmic trinity in that we are composed of a body, a soul, and spirit (see 1 Thes 5:23).
 Thus God is three and humans are three.
 So, when God and a human enter into a union, we get 3 + 3 = 6, right?
 No, this is not a semitic way of thinking; we need to think geometrically, rather than arithmetically.
 Consider a triangle with apex pointing upward; this represents the Triune God.
 Consider another triangle with apex downward, this represents the triune human.
 Now overlay the two triangles on each other; the result is the Magen David – the Star of David, which is well recognized as the primary symbol of Judaism.
 Again, it may seem to us a six-pointed star, but consider that it is also a set of seven shapes (draw it and see); the seven geometric shapes point to a new, seventh thing that results when combining the two trinities: the God-man.
 Thus, the number directly describes the union of God and man.

 A final comment on the number seven: As noted, Hebrew uses the same word – sheva – for both seven and oath; and a covenant requires the swearing of a covenant oath.
 In Latin, the word for oath is sacramentum.
 This is, of course, the root of the word sacrament, easily recognized by Catholics as our seven-fold means of grace.
 And this introduces a world of additional covenantal imagery: water, wine, bread, eating, drinking, blood, sacrifice, lambs, altar, offerings, priesthood, etc. Re-read the above three OT examples in the above 2nd paragraph with this imagery in mind.
 Try it now.